cfuehrmann/bringer/README.markdown

 * So far, the same is true for Haskell.
-However, in my paid job in the .Net-world, I am considering to switch from C# to F#, which is a descendant of OCaml, so I get synergies from using the latter.
+However, in my paid job in the .Net-world, I am considering to switch from C# to F#, which is a descendant of OCaml, so I get a boost from using the latter.

 * That might still leave F# on Mono.
 But referencing Mono is too heavy-weight for my liking, in particular for a small project.